options-vault/options-vault/README.md

 ![Cycle Overview](https://github.com/options-vault/options-vault/blob/dev/assets/cycle-overview-6.png)

-The app works in one-week cycles.
+The app has a sort of heartbeat.
+It all revolves around a weekly cycle that contains a number of different phases (auction, settlement, ledger updates, payouts - see image above).
 The variable `current-cycle-expiry` holds the UNIX timestamp of the current cycle's expiry and acts as the contract's internal clock.

 A cycle plays out as follows: